 Each training course is based on the features of the assistive technologies being taught.
-Courses are generally 3 – 4 hours in length and are designed for basic to intermediate users of assistive software.
+Courses are generally 3 – 4 hours in length and are designed for beginner to intermediate users of assistive hardware and software.
 The course can be modified for the audience to best meet their needs.

-- Windows XP Accessibility – Custom access features in Microsoft Windows for physically disabled and visually impaired individuals
+- Windows 7 and 10 Accessibility – Custom access features in Microsoft Windows for physically disabled and visually impaired individuals

 - Dragon Naturally Speaking – Voice activation software